intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 Indirect Access KV Cache
 ~~~~~~~~~~~~~~~~~~~~~~~~

-kv_cache is used to reduce computation for decoder layer but it also bring memory overheads, for example, when we use beam search, the kv_cache should be reordered according to latest beam idx and the current key/value should also be concat with kv_cache in the attention layer to get entire context to do scale dot product.
+kv_cache is used to reduce computation for decoder layer but it also brings memory overheads.
+For example, when we use beam search, the kv_cache should be reordered according to latest beam idx and the current key/value should also be concat with kv_cache in the attention layer to get entire context to do scale dot product.
 When the sequence is very long, memory overheads caused by the reorder_cache and concat will be performance bottleneck.
 Indirect Access KV_cache (IAKV) is provided to reduce these overheads.
 Firstly, IAKV pre-allocates buffers (key and value use different buffer) to store all key/value hidden states and beam index information, the data format is shown in the following left figure (beam_width=4 in this case) and token state of key (value) in every timestamp will be store in this pre-allocated buffer.
 Secondly, we can use beam index history which is shown in the following right figure to decide which beam should be used by a timestamp and this information will generate a offset to access the kv_cache buffer which means that the reorder_cache and concat overheads will be eliminated by this way.

 .. image:: ../../images/llm/llm_iakv_1.png